American militia movement

-The American militia movement is a term used by law enforcement and security analysts to refer to a number of private organizations that include paramilitary or similar elements.
+American militia movement is a term used by law enforcement and security analysts to refer to a number of private organizations that include paramilitary or similar elements.
 These groups may refer to themselves as militia, unorganized militia, and constitutional militia.
-While groups such as the Posse Comitatus existed as early as the 1980s, the movement gained momentum after standoffs with government agents in the early 1990s.
-By the mid-1990s, such groups were active in all 50 US states, with membership estimated at between 10,000 and 250,000.
+While groups such as the Posse Comitatus existed as early as the 1980s, the movement gained momentum only after standoffs with government agents in the early 1990s.
+By the mid-1990s, such groups were active in all 50 US states, with membership estimated at between 20,000 and 60,000.
+The movement is most closely associated with the American right-wing.
+Most modern organizations calling themselves militias are illegal private paramilitary organizations that would require official sanctioning of a state government in order to be constitutional.

 History

-Although the far-right patriot movement had long been a fringe factor in American politics, cultural factors paved the way for the wide-scale growth of the ideological militia movement.
-The catalysts came with the FBI's 1992 shootout with Randy Weaver at Ruby Ridge, and the 1993 Waco siege involving David Koresh and the Branch Davidians at Mt.
+The catalysts of the American militia movement started with the FBI's 1992 shootout with Randy Weaver at Ruby Ridge, Idaho, and the 1993 Waco siege which David Koresh and the Branch Davidians were involved in at Mt.
 Carmel in Waco, Texas.
-Critic Mark Pitcavage described the militia movement of the 1990s:
+Critic Mark Pitcavage described the predecessors of the modern militia movement:

-During the 1990s public attention to the militia movement began to grow.
-The Oklahoma City bombing on April 19, 1995, the second anniversary of the Waco fire, drew nationwide attention to the militia movement as Timothy McVeigh was associated with the Michigan Militia, having possibly attended meetings before the attack.
+The Oklahoma City bombing on April 19, 1995, the second anniversary of the Waco fire, drew nationwide attention to the militia movement because Timothy McVeigh was associated with the Michigan Militia; he possibly even attended meetings before the attack.
 This increased public scrutiny and law enforcement pressure, and brought in more recruits due to the heightened awareness of the movement.

 In March 1996, agents of the FBI and other law enforcement organizations surrounded the 960 acre eastern Montana "Justus Township" compound of the Montana Freemen.
-The Freemen were a Sovereign Citizen group that included elements of the Christian Identity ideology, espoused common law legal theories, and rejected the legitimacy of the Federal Reserve.
-Montana legislator Carl Ohs mediated through the standoff.
+The Freemen were a group of sovereign citizens that included elements of the Christian Identity ideology, espoused common law legal theories, and rejected the legitimacy of the Federal Reserve.
+Montana legislator Karl Ohs mediated through the standoff.
 Both Randy Weaver (one of the besieged at Ruby Ridge) and Bo Gritz (a civilian negotiator at Ruby Ridge) had attempted to talk to the group but had given up in frustration, as did Colorado Senator Charlie Duke when he had attempted negotiations.
-A break finally came when far right leaders abandoned the group to their fate.
+A break finally came when far-right political leaders abandoned the group to their fate.
 The group surrendered peacefully after an 81-day standoff and 14 of the Freemen faced criminal charges relating to circulating millions of dollars in bogus checks and threatening the life of a federal judge.
 The peaceful resolution of this and other standoffs after Ruby Ridge and Waco have been credited by some to the creation of the Critical Incident Response Group (CIRG) in the U.S. Department of Justice in 1994.